Clayton Donaldson: International career

 Donaldson was called up by the England National Game XI, who represent England at non-League level, for a European Challenge Trophy match against Belgium in November 2005.
 He was named in the initial 35-man squad for the Four Nations Tournament in May 2006, but did not make the final 18-man squad.
 Donaldson finally made the cut when being named in the final 16-man squad for the team to play the Netherlands in November 2006.
 He made his debut in this match, coming on as a substitute in the last 15 minutes, in which he set up Craig Mackail-Smith for the final goal of a 4–1 victory.
 This result meant England won the inaugural European Challenge Trophy, topping the table with maximum points.
 Donaldson was included in the squad to play Northern Ireland in February 2007, although York manager McEwan contemplated withdrawing Donaldson from the squad, after his comeback for York against Altrincham in February 2007.
 Donaldson eventually started against Northern Ireland, but was substituted after 50 minutes for Paul Benson, who scored England's only goal two minutes after coming on in a 3–1 defeat.
 This was the final of two caps he earned for England National Game XI.

 In April 2015, Donaldson stated that he wanted to play for Jamaica, his parents' country.
 He had hoped to be selected for the 2015 Copa América or for the Gold Cup, but did not receive his Jamaican passport in time.
 He was called up for 2018 FIFA World Cup qualifiers in November 2015 against Panama and Haiti, and made his full international debut in the first of those matches, at Independence Park in Kingston on 13 November.
 He entered the match with Jamaica already 2–0 down, replacing Darren Mattocks after 62 minutes, but was unable to affect the score.
 Donaldson started against Haiti, and scored the only goal of the match after 62 minutes with a header from a corner.

+Coaching career

+In November 2024, Donaldson was appointed Head of Development at former club York City.